An Overview of Cubist

 valves/cylinder 2 2 4

-Cubist's job is to find how to estimate a case's target value in terms of its attribute values -- here, to relate miles per gallon to the other information provided for the automobile.
+Cubist's job is to find how to estimate a case's target value in terms of its attribute values -- here, to relate annual fuel cost to the other information provided for the automobile.
 Cubist does this by building a model containing one or more rules, where each rule is a conjunction of conditions associated with a linear expression.
 The meaning of a rule is that, if a case satisfies all the conditions, then the linear expression is appropriate for predicting the target value.
 A Cubist model thus resembles a piecewise linear model, except that the rules can overlap.
 As we will see, Cubist can also construct multiple models and can combine rule-based models with instance-based (nearest neighbor) models.

 Application files

-Every Cubist application has a short name called a filestem; we will use the filestem mpg2001 for this illustration.
+Every Cubist application has a short name called a filestem; we will use the filestem fc2008 for this illustration.
 All files read or written by Cubist for an application look like filestem.extension, where filestem identifies the application and extension describes the contents of the file.

 Here is a summary table of the extensions used by Cubist (to be described in later sections):